 - 4.1 The council may hold a public forum prior to each ordinary meeting of the council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
-Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums are to be chaired by the chairperson or their nominee. - 4.3 To speak at a public forum, a person must first make an application to the council in the approved form.
-Applications to speak at the public forum must be received by 4.30pm the day prior to the Council meeting on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.4 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.5 The general manager or their delegate may refuse an application to speak at a public forum.
-The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 4.6 The general manager or their delegate is to determine the order of speakers at the public forum.
+Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums may be held by audio-visual link. - 4.3 Public forums are to be chaired by the chairperson or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the council in the approved form.
+Applications to speak at the public forum must be received by 4pm on the Monday before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on no more than two (2) items of business on the agenda of the council meeting. - 4.6 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.7 The general manager or their delegate may refuse an application to speak at a public forum.
+The general manager or their delegate must give reasons in writing for a decision to refuse an application.